BigQuery Cost Optimization: Reduce Query & Storage Costs Efficiently

 1. Query Only the Data You Need

 Avoid using SELECT *.
-BigQuery charges based on the amount of data read, not on the size of the query result.
+BigQuery charges for data read, not for the size of the final result.

 Best practices: